 Have I convinced you that you need to make this recipe yet?
 Then, keep reading for all the delicious details!

-I love the combination of veggies used here.
+- Veggies - You'll use a combination of vegetables to create this recipe's flavorful filling.
 The onions, carrots, and celery create a great base, mushrooms add an excellent taste and texture, and peas are a staple in this classic recipe.
-In addition, the garlic and herbs (dried work best here) add even more flavor.
+Fresh garlic adds even more flavor.

 How to Make Vegetarian Shepherd's Pie